 • Sexual orientation

 This is good for consumers as there are clear rules with respect to their data and it is also good for companies as they only need to comply with a single standard within Europe.
-However, the requirements to meet and administer the standard will require most companies to invest heavily.
-The large US companies that deal with data are expecting to have to invest significant amounts to meet the new standard.
-According to the PwC survey, 68 percent of US-based companies expect to spend between $1 million to $10 million to meet GDPR requirements.
-Another 9 percent expect to spend more than $10 million leading to some complaints that it will put them at a competitive disadvantage with European Companies.
+However, the requirements to meet and administer the standard require most companies to invest heavily.
+Large US companies that deal with data had to invest significant amounts to meet the new standard.
+According to the PwC survey, 68 percent of US-based companies expected to spend between $1 million to $10 million to meet GDPR requirements.
+Another 9 percent expected to spend more than $10 million leading to some complaints that it put them at a competitive disadvantage with European Companies.
 As European companies need to abide by the same rules it is not entirely clear where this disadvantage comes from except that the GDPR regulates the exportation of personal data outside of the EU and many US companies have data centres and support staff in the US.

 • A presence in an EU country, even if they do not have a business presence within the EU